SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 [Randall Monroe cartooned in XKCD #2400](https://xkcd.com/2400/) &ndash; "Statistics Pro
 Tip: Always try to get data that's good enough that you don't need to do statistics to it.")
 The red curve shows infections vs time in the placebo arm; the blue curve shows infections vs time in the vaccine arm.
-Clearly, the vaccine is working!
+Clearly, the vaccine is working and you don't need a fancy statistician to tell you that!
+(Though, as it happens, one just did.)

 So, yeah&hellip; another tour de force for mRNA vaccines.